kvarlamov/CSharp_aLittleDeeper/README.md

 ***
-This projects help me keep in mind interesting tools of C#, maybe it help you too;)
+This projects helps me keep in mind interesting tools of C#, maybe it help you too;)